The following provides the lists of municipalities and information about their obligations as qualified donees under the Income Tax Act.

 - the place or locality where the receipt was issued;

-- the day on which the receipt was issued if it differs from the day of donation;
+- the date on which the receipt was issued;

 - the full name, including middle initial, and address of the donor;